 Submissions / nominations for the 2024 EAA Book Prize must be received by the EAA Secretariat at firstname.lastname@example.org before 29 February 2024.

 The EAA annually awards a prize to honour monographs recently published by EAA Members in the following three categories:

-- to books that are addressing current issues in archaeological heritage management.
+- books that are addressing current issues in archaeological heritage management.

 - Books published in an EAA-series (Themes or Elements) are ineligible

 - Books need to be monographs, i.e. detailed, specialised and thematic studies; edited volumes are included in this definition

 - EAA Members can submit books from other EAA Members for nomination pending author's consent

-- Publishers can submit one book (per year) from an EAA Member for nomination pending author's consent
+- Publishers can submit one book from an EAA Member for nomination pending author's consent

 - Relation to theory and practice of European archaeology